 In performing our service we receive, process and hold personal data relating to individuals (customers of our clients), who are proposing to enter or have entered an IVA, Trust Deed, or other debt management arrangements.

-In performing our service we receive, process and hold the following types of personal data: name of insolvency practitioner /representative, name of individual, contact details (including past & present postal address and on occasions email address and telephone number), date of birth, gender, marital status, number and age of any dependants, employment status, occupation, employer name, residential status, together with account reference, balance of account(s), details of any joint account holders, reason for debt, nature of contribution, personal and household income and expenditure information, assets, court records of debt judgements and other publicly available sources.
+In performing our service we receive, process and hold the following types of personal data: name of individual, contact details (including past & present postal address and on occasions email address and telephone number), date of birth, gender, marital status, number and age of any dependants, employment status, occupation, employer name, residential status, together with account reference, balance of account(s), details of any joint account holders, reason for debt, nature of contribution, personal and household income and expenditure information, assets, name of insolvency practitioner /representative, court records of debt judgments and other publicly available sources.
 On occasions, we may receive information indicating that a consumer is vulnerable along with information about the consumer’s physical or mental health.

 Creditors – When we receive information relating to an insolvency proposal, we contact the creditor to get confirmation of the balance owed.
 The creditors will already hold consumer information and they are the data controller.
 If we are advised that a consumer is vulnerable, we will advise the creditor as required.